henry-jacq/sna-labs-setup/README.md

   This Tool is useful for others who wants to configure lab setup on their linux (Host) machines easily.

-> This is a multi-use bash script for Linux machines to connect to [selfmade ninja labs](https://labs.selfmade.ninja).
+> This is a multi-use bash script for Linux machines to connect to [SNA Labs](https://labs.selfmade.ninja).

 >Note:-
 >  This script is still under development.
 If you found any issues, please open a [issue](https://github.com/henry-jacq/sna-labs-setup/issues) in our repo or       contribute your code to make this code even better.
 For now use the script under old/ folder.